Summary of our market study

 Did you know that France will organize...
 France, between **** and ****, in % Source: SponsoringSponsoring Panel question: "Between **** and ****, France will be hosting various international sporting events.
 Did you know that France will be hosting..." * the European Athletics Championships in Paris from August ** to **, **** * the European Women's Handball Championships in December **** * the Alpine Skiing World Championships in Courchevel-Méribel in February **** * the European Women's Artistic Gymnastics Championships in Paris in April and May **** the European Men's Volleyball Championships from September ** to **, ****

-Not all sporting events enjoy the same notoriety and popularity among the French.
-The Olympic Games, however, enjoy particular attention from the French.
+While the various sporting events do not all enjoy the same notoriety and popularity among the French , the Olympic Games enjoy particular attention from the French.
 In fact, in ****, the France Télévisions channels dedicated to the Beijing Olympic Winter Games (***) attracted the attention of almost ** million French people, or **% of the population, who watched at least one minute of their broadcasts.
 This figure is slightly lower than that for the Summer Olympics in Tokyo in ****, which were watched by ** million people.
-Disciplines newly introduced for the Paris ...
+Disciplines newly introduced ...

 2.3 A positive reception from the French for the organization of international competitions